ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

-The `ls -l` command lists additional information about each item in the current directory:
+The `ls -l` (i.e. `list long`) command lists additional information about each item in the current directory:

 ```
 {your computer name}:~ {your user name}$ ls -l